PortalTelemedicina/fullstack-test/README.md

 ## Database Requisites
 - You are the responsible the create the database structure as best as you can think of.
 Conciseness, coherence and best practices are going to be considered
+- Dockerizing your database is not required but will be considered a PLUS

+## Running and Executing Requisites
+- Make your project running with the minimum needed interactions will be considered important in the analysis of your performance.
+- Make it as easy as possible
+- The ideal scenario will be to clone your repository and execute it through a single command such as `./INSTALL` or `./RUN`
+- Considering this is a C# test, the deployment can be supported only at Windows SO running machines or virtual machines but it will be considered a plus if you can manage to make it work at linux and/or mac osx OS's as well

 ## Documentation Requisites
-- It can be done in portuguese although being in english, french or spanish will also be considered a plus
+- It can be done in portuguese although being in english will also be considered a plus
 - Should be easy to read and understand the usage (from a client developer's perspective) of your services
 - It should be  easy to undertand how to execute your tests